Are you interested in heart-centered travel?

 Do I need vaccinations to enter Nicaragua?
 Some vaccines are recommended by both WHO and CDC. but check with your travel doctor or https://www.passporthealthusa.com/destination-advice/nicaragua/

 Can I pay for this trip with a credit card?
 Yes, we accept PayPal, or you can write a check to The Waterbearers, Inc.

 Are credit cards accepted in Nicaragua?
 Credit cards are widely accepted in the cities and towns, but we will be traveling in rural areas so bring cash.

 What is the currency?
-Nicaraguan Córdoba C$ (NIO) $1 = C$28.
+Nicaraguan Córdoba C$ (NIO) $1 = C$30.
 But American dollars (USD) are widely accepted as cash.
-But having the local currency for stores, taxis and tips, especially in the countryside.
+But having the local currency for stores, taxis, and tips, especially in the countryside.

 What is the capital of Nicaragua?
-Managua, and that is where you will fly to The Augusto Sandino (Managua) International Airport (MGA).
+Managua and that is where you will fly to The Augusto Sandino (Managua) International Airport (MGA).
 Please note there is a $10 tourism tax you will have to pay upon entering Nicaragua (not included).

 Is there a bar at the hotels?
 Yes, you may purchase alcoholic and non-alcoholic beverages.